 The Bible Has Human Authors

 human authors: Christians believe the Bible was inspired by the Holy Spirit.
-This Spirit worked through human authors, poets, prophets, editors, collectors, and such.
-Because the Spirit inspires, the Scriptures will tell you all the truth you need to follow God.
-Because the authors are humans, they use culturally-conditioned ways of expressing things, signs of the writers' own character and vision, and different styles and use of words.
+This Spirit worked through human authors, poets, record-keepers, story-tellers, priests, prophets, editors, collectors, and so on.
+Because the Spirit inspires, the Scriptures will tell you the truth you need to follow God.
+Because the authors are humans, they use culturally-conditioned ways of expressing things, signs of the writers' own character and vision, and different styles and vocabulary.
 The Bible's humanness is part of its usefulness and appeal over thousands of years.
-Whether it's Jeremiah's sense of terror all around, or Nehemiah's first-hand report of the rebuilding of Jerusalem's walls, or the Psalmists' anger and fear, or Paul describing his relationship with the other apostles, the personal, human part of writing the Bible helps draw you in.
+Whether it's Jeremiah's sense of terror all around, or Nehemiah's first-hand report of the rebuilding of Jerusalem's walls, or the Psalmists' anger and fear, or Paul describing his relationship with the other apostles, the personal, human part of writing this Holy Library helps draw you in.
 You recognize it, from your own human experience.
-Human authors write the words, in part because it is meant to inspire humans to trust and to take action.
+Human authors write it, in part because it is meant to inspire humans to trust and to take action.
 When the Scriptures show God at work, it's usually through humans.
 God even chose to become a human for us, as Jesus.
 (That's why this analogy is called 'incarnational'; God's work in the Bible follows the Jesus pattern.)
 The Spirit inspires each of us and reveals to us what Christ was here for.
 Then others see Christ in action through us.
 God uses material people all along the way from beginning to end, and the Spirit is at every step.

 The human authors of Christian Scripture are part of what makes it so different from the scriptures of other religions.
 For instance, most Muslims treat the Quran as being primarily written by God in heaven in Arabic and then given over to Mohammed who transcribed it, instead of being written through inspired people.
 He is seen as the Messenger, not the author.
 Even so, Muslims have an extensive interpretative tradition.
 To Mormons, the Book of Mormon was 'discovered' by Joseph Smith, but at least in their case someone was reportedly inspired to translate it.